Hilton Foods

 Number of wild caught species used

-% volume from certified fisheries
+% volume from certified and FIP fisheries

 Number of farmed species used